-Bolster springs are the most economical and are all right when driving on reasonably good roads and trails but they can be noisy.
-They have grease fittings but it takes a while for the grease to work it’s way around in them.
-Ask the builder to pre-grease the inside of the sockets the coils sit in and the stems of the angles that go inside the coils prior to assembling the wagon.
-The other disadvantage is they don’t have any rebound control so if you’re going to be covering rough ground with your wagon, especially river crossings, they aren’t the best choice.
-They have a pin in the stems to keep everything together but they will top out, resulting in a lot of banging and discomfort for you and your passengers.
-You can address this problem by adding gas shocks but unfortunately, not all manufacturers offer them (and if they do you’ll be up to the cost of the next best option, leaf springs).
+Another disadvantage is they don’t have any rebound control.
+If you’re going to be covering rough ground with your wagon, especially river crossings, they aren’t the best choice.
+They have a pin in the stems to keep everything together but they will top out.
+This can result in a lot of banging and discomfort for you and your passengers.
+You can address this problem by adding gas shocks but (unfortunately), not all manufacturers offer them.
+(And if they do you’ll be up to the cost of the next best option, leaf springs).

 The third choice is rubber torsion axles and they deliver a very stable ride especially with heavy loads.
 The thing to remember is that with rubber torsion the body of the wagon is bolted right to the gear.
 On rough or uneven ground there is a lot of twisting going on with the gear and that twisting is transmitted to the body.
-A rack style body or one with low side and end panels it doesn’t present much of a problem but if your body style is one with large side panels (like a hitch style) there could be a lot of cracking that shows up, especially if the material used to construct the body is solid board.
-In this case the leaf spring would be a better choice as it acts as buffer between the body and gear or even better the leaf spring combined with rubber torsion axles.
+A rack style body (or one with low side and end panels) doesn’t present much of a problem.
+But if your body style is one with large side panels (like a hitch style) there could be a lot of cracking that shows up.
+Especially if the material used to construct the body is solid board.
+In this case, the leaf spring would be a better choice as it acts as buffer between the body and gear or even better the leaf spring combined with rubber torsion axles.

 Both pneumatic tires and wood wheels with solid rubber both will stand up to the rigours of the trail.
 An optional runner set may be available for winter use, which will give you both a wagon and a sleigh in one vehicle.